- To bring state of the art Agile Development and Design Techniques to the embedded software community.

 He has been training, coaching, and consulting since the mid-90s.
 His broad experience in design, requirements, management, planning, test automation, and process improvement makes him a well rounded resource for his clients adopting Agile techniques.
 His work has taken him to three continents.

 He has also written articles for IEEE software, IEEE Test and Measurement, and C++ Report.
-James contributed a chapter to Robert Martin's book Clean Code.
+James contributed a chapter to Robert Martin's books Clean Code and Clean Architecture.
 He also contributed a chapter (download it) to the book Beautiful Teams.
 He speaks regularly at Embedded Systems Conference, Software Craftsmanship and Agile Development Conferences.
 He is one of the authors of CppUTest, an open source test harness for C and C++.

 Areas of interest are software process improvement, Object Oriented Design, programming, embedded systems, project management, Extreme Programming, Test Driven Development, test automation and Agile software development.
 James knows his way around Scrum, with Scrum Master and Product Owner certifications.